CartoDB/airship/DEVELOPERS.md

 - **Global Values:** This variables are declared in `styles/core.scss` under the `:host` selector and define specific values that are availiable on every css scope.
 - **Global Variables:** This variables are declared in `styles/core.scss` under the `:host` selector and are availiable on every css scope.
+- **Specific Values:** This variables are declared in the element/component styles and define a value that can be used in different places, usually specific variables.
+(Same value could be used in the table border and paragraph color)
 - **Specific Variables:** This variables are defined in the stylss of element/component and they only are availiable under the element/component scope.

 The variables should have a less specific one as fallback, so for example when developing the `histogram` widget: